splunk/splunk-operator/docs/README.md

 ### Splunk Apps Installation

 Apps and add-ons can be installed using the Splunk Operator by following the instructions given at [Installing Splunk Apps](Examples.md#installing-splunk-apps).
-Premium apps such as Enterprise Security and IT Service Intelligence are currently not supported.
+For the installation of premium apps please refer to [Premium Apps Installation Guide](PremiumApps.md).

 ### Docker requirements
 The Splunk Operator requires these docker images to be present or available to your Kubernetes cluster: